da4all/da4all.github.io/_cards/create-an-original-data-visualization.md

 sample_resource: true

-title: "Create an Original Data Visualization"
+title: "Create an Original Data Visualization (assignment sequence)"

 teaser: >
   This assignment sequence asks students to sketch, draft, workshop, and revise an original data visualization using data they find themselves online.